mattmakai/fullstackpython.com/source/content/pages/10-css/1001-cascading-style-sheets.markdown

 # Cascading Style Sheets (CSS)
-A Cascading Style Sheet (CSS) files contain rules for how to display and lay out the HTML content when it is rendered by a web browser.
+Cascading Style Sheet (CSS) files contain rules for how to display and lay out the HTML content when it is rendered by a web browser.

 ## Why is CSS necessary?